-- (2)By Appellee's Approval of Appellant's Proposed Record on Appeal.
-If the record on appeal is not settled by agreement under Rule 18(d)(1), the appellant shall, within thirty-five days after filing of the notice of appeal, or after production of the transcript if one is ordered pursuant to Rule 18(b)(3), serve upon all other parties a proposed record on appeal constituted in accordance with the provisions of Rule 18(c).
+(2)By Appellee's Approval of Appellant's Proposed Record on Appeal.
+If the record on appeal is not settled by agreement under Rule 18(d)(1), the appellant shall, within the same times provided, serve upon all other parties a proposed record on appeal constituted in accordance with the provisions of Rule 18(c).
 Within thirty days after service of the proposed record on appeal upon an appellee, that appellee may serve upon all other parties a notice of approval of the proposed record on appeal or objections, amendments, or a proposed alternative record on appeal.
 Amendments or objections to the proposed record on appeal shall be set out in a separate paper and shall specify any item(s) for which an objection is based on the contention that the item was not filed, served, submitted for consideration, admitted, or made the subject of an offer of proof, or that the content of a statement or narration is factually inaccurate.
 An appellant who objects to an appellee's response to the proposed record on appeal shall make the same specification in its request for judicial settlement.
-The formatting of the proposed record on appeal and the order in which items appear in it is the responsibility of the appellant.
+The formatting of the record on appeal and the order in which items appear in it is the responsibility of the appellant.
 Judicial settlement is not appropriate for disputes concerning only the formatting or the order in which items appear in the settled record on appeal.
-If all appellees within the times allowed them either serve notices of approval or fail to serve either notices of approval or objections, amendments, or proposed alternative records on appeal, appellant's proposed record on appeal thereupon constitutes the record on appeal. - (3)By Agreement, by Operation of Rule, or by Court Order After Appellee's Objection or Amendment.
+If all appelless within the times allowed them either serve notices of approval or fail to serve either notices of fipproval or objections, amendments, or proposed aternative record on appeal, appellant's proposed ecord on appeal thereupon constitutes the record on appeal.

+By Agreement, by Operation of Rule, or by Court Order (3)After Appellee's Objection or Amendment.
 If any appellee timely serves amendments, objections, or a proposed alternative record on appeal, the record on appeal shall consist of each item that is either among those items required by Rule 18(c) to be in the record on appeal or that is requested by any party to the appeal and agreed upon for inclusion by all other parties to the appeal, in the absence of contentions that the item was not filed, served, or offered into evidence.
-If a party requests that an item be included in the record on appeal but not all parties to the appeal agree to its inclusion, then that item shall not be included in the printed record on appeal, but shall be filed by the appellant with the record on appeal in a volume captioned "Rule 18(d)(3) Supplement to the Printed Record on Appeal," along with any verbatim transcripts, narrations of proceedings, documentary exhibits, and other items that are filed pursuant to these rules;

-provided that any item not filed, served, submitted for consideration, admitted, or for which no offer of proof was tendered shall not be included.
+If a party requests that an item be included in the record on appeal but not all parties to the appeal agree to its inclusion, then that item shall not be included in the printed record on appeal, but shall be filed by the appellant with the record on appeal in a volume captioned "Rule 18(d)(3) Supplement to the Printed Record on Appeal," along with any transcripts, narrations of proceedings, documentary exhibits, and other items that are filed pursuant to these rules; provided that any item not filed, served, submitted for consideration, admitted, or for which no offer of proof was tendered shall not be included.

 Subject to the additional requirements of Rule 28(d), items in the Rule 18(d)(3) supplement may be cited and used by the parties as would items in the printed record on appeal.